Node.js CommonJS/ESM Interop: Edges and Dual Packages

 // dist/cjs/index.cjs (legacy approach)

 Strategy 3: Shared state via a separate module.
-Factor all state into a single internal module (either CJS or ESM, pick one) that both entries import.
+Factor all state into one internal module, either CJS or ESM, and have both entries import it.
 The state module gets loaded once and cached.
-Both wrappers reference the same cached state.
+Both wrappers then reference the same cached state.

-Strategy 3 is more complex than the wrapper approach but works when you can't make one entry simply re-export the other.
+Strategy 3 is more complex than the wrapper approach but works when you cannot make one entry simply re-export the other.

-How to detect the dual package hazard in practice: if a module-level Map, Set, or singleton is supposed to be shared globally and consumers report it's empty or duplicated, you're probably seeing this.
-Another telltale: instanceof checks that should pass but return false.
-The debugging approach is to log the file path of the module where the class/state lives from both the CJS and ESM sides.
+How to detect the dual package hazard in practice: if a module-level Map, Set, or singleton is supposed to be shared globally and consumers report that it is empty or duplicated, you are probably seeing this hazard.
+Another telltale is an instanceof check that should pass but returns false.
+Log the file path of the module where the class or state lives from both the CJS and ESM sides.
 If the paths differ, you have two instances.

 Conditional exports in package.json

-The "exports" field in package.json is the mechanism that makes dual packages work.
+The "exports" field in package.json is the mechanism that makes dual packages explicit.
 It maps entry points to different files based on how the package is being loaded.

 {